JuliaDiff/ChainRules.jl/docs/src/index.md

  - `Δx` is the input to a propagator, (i.e a _seed_ for a _pullback_; or a _perturbation_ for a _pushforward_)
  - `∂x` is the output of a propagator
  - `dx` could be anything, including a pullback.
-It really should show up outside of tests.
+It really should not show up outside of tests.
  - `ẋ` is a derivative moving forward.
  - `x̄` is a dderivative moving backward.